 Additionally, as an independent learner you will need to become familiar with using SurreyLearn, which will become integral to your university learning experience.
 It will be beneficial when you start your course to take time to find your way around this online platform (support and advice will be available).
 This is important, as you will need to actively participate in learning tasks, as well as access module reading lists, on an almost daily basis.
 This could include reading or viewing content in preparation for a class.

 To discover more about being an active learner in your learning community see our guide on making the most of your university learning experience.

-Managing varied learning commitments means planning and organising your time effectively; see guide 3.
-Planning and organising your time.
+Managing varied learning commitments means planning and organising your time effectively; see guide three planning and organising your time.